polinatrump/book_recommendation/README.md

 functions as parameters and return values use closures / anonymous functions
 You can also do it outside of your project.
 Even in another language as F#, Clojure, Julia, etc.**<br />

+In file [FP.py](https://github.com/polinatrump/book_recommendation/blob/master/FP.py) you can see simple example of user interface functions, where I used higher-order functions and functions as parameters and return values.
+They are all final data structures.
+There is almost no side effect except ***recom_num*** variable.
+The example of anonymous function you can find [here](https://github.com/polinatrump/book_recommendation/blob/master/src/services/SearchNeighbours.py#L29)